In a workplace culture that is getting busier and busier, employees are ignoring lunch breaks to complete their tasks on time.

 The importance of breaks at work

 For both health and productivity purposes, here’s why you should take a break at work:

-- We are less productive without breaks.
+We are less productive without breaks.
 Working at your best for a shorter period is better than working at a reduced capacity for longer.
-Researchers in 2020 found even taking 40 second ‘microbreaks’ improved workers sustained attention.
+Researchers in 2020 found that even taking 40-second ‘microbreaks’ improved workers' sustained attention.

 What breaks are you entitled to at work in Australia?